 When this happens, some motorists engage in notorious actions against motorcyclists.
 As of 2016, California remains one of the few states where this procedure remains legal.
 Also, the bad reputation of lane splitters generally comes from a few irresponsible bikers.
 But this has created lots of bias against law-abiding riders, discusses more below.

-The Law and Lane Splitting Collisions.
+More About The Law And Lane Splitting Collisions In California.

-So for example, when following the flow of traffic traveling at speeds higher than the speed limit, it can be hazardous to lane split.
+So, for example, when following the flow of traffic traveling at speeds higher than the speed limit, it can be hazardous to lane split.
 And there is no law about this, other than playing it safe for the road conditions.
 Also, the old 10 miles per hour over the speed limit for lane sharing was removed from the California Motor Vehicle Handbook.

-Dangers of Motorcycle Lane Splitting or Lane Sharing.
+Some Other Dangers of Motorcycle Lane Splitting or Lane Sharing.

-Ejection from a Motorcycle During Lane Splitting.
+Ejection From A Motorcycle During Lane Splitting.

-Angry/Jealous Drivers and Lane Splitting.
+Angry/Jealous Drivers And Lane Splitting.

 These drivers pose a real danger to the motorcycle rider, and splitting lanes can be especially dangerous when this driver accidentally swerves into the lane because they are distracted or the driver that does not like motorcycles and will purposely swerve toward them.
 At the end of the day, only an experienced motorcycle lawyer can maximize the money allowed for the dead or hurt bike rider.
 Accordingly, proving the case remains the biggest hurdle.

 We just talked about motorcycle rider ejection from a bike.
 It can happen by accident or on purpose.
 Sometimes a distracted driver hits the bike.
 Other times, a mad driver runs the biker over.
-Contact a lawyer to learn about getting paid.
+Contact a motorcycle lawyer to learn about getting paid.
 The Los Angeles number can be called at (213) 596-9642.